Providence Park: Football

 During a November 9, 1980 game, Lomax threw for seven first-quarter touchdowns against Delaware State, which the Vikings won 105–0.

+On June 25, 1992, Civic Stadium hosted a Canadian Football League exhibition game between the Toronto Argonauts and the Calgary Stampeders.
+At the time, the CFL was looking to scout out possible cities in the United States for expansion.
+A crowd of 15,362 was on hand to see Calgary win 20-1, with a Canadian rouge being scored by Toronto.

 On October 27, 2007, the stadium hosted the highest-scoring game in modern NCAA football history, when the Weber State University Wildcats defeated the PSU Vikings, 73–68, a combined point total of 141 points.
 This point total eclipsed the previous NCAA record of 136 points, set in a 1968 Division III game, and the previous Division I record of 133 points, set in 2004.
 While this record lasted only two weeks, and has been surpassed four times in all, it remained the highest-scoring game involving NCAA Division I teams until 2018, when Texas A&M defeated LSU in a 74–72 seven-overtime game.
 Coincidentally, Mouse Davis was the offensive coordinator for Portland State at the time, returning to Providence Park under the head coaching of Jerry Glanville.

 Oregon State played FCS Montana State in Providence Park on September 17, 2022, due to OSU's Reser Stadium being under construction.
 It was the first game in the stadium hosted by an FBS team since the Beavers last did it in 1986.
 The Beavers won the game 68–28.

 Baseball

 Given that the stadium's primary purposes originally were track and field, football, and dog racing, it had somewhat odd dimensions for baseball.
 Due to the curving northern stands, foul territory along the third base line was much larger than that along the first.
+This would have helped mitigate the short home run distance in left field.